 When a Divorce is Final in Arizona

 In Natale v.
 Natale, each party cited difference precedents in response to a motion filed by the husband to appeal and the wife’s belief that he did not file the motion in a timely manner.
-The issue centered upon the question of when a divorce is final in Arizona.
+The issue centered on the question of when a divorce is final in Arizona.

 Pertinent Background for the Case: A Timeline of Natale v.
 Natale